 2. How Much Money Should You Set Aside?

 If you’re leaving your pets to an individual, you may want to give a lump sum to help pay for some costs associated with your pet's future care.
 To determine approximate costs, I recommend that my clients calculate their annual costs to care for the pet, and multiple that figure by the pet’s remaining life expectancy, plus add some extra for medical care as the pet ages.
+Consider to include amounts to cover expenses such as pet insurance.
+Check Best Pet Insurance Companies for a plan to have coverage for unexpected incidents or illnesses.

 Note that, if you’re contemplating leaving a larger amount -- to pay for much or all of your pet’s future needs, including not only food and vet visits, but also medication and grooming, plus any boarding, walking services, and other costs -- I recommend you create a trust to manage that money for your pet.
 That brings me to …